wachiuphd/COVID-19-Bayesian-SEIR-US/README.md

 Then the markdown file *Figures_ScenarioPredictions.Rmd* first generates the reopening examples in Figure 3 *Fig3ABCDcurrent_07_22-08-15.pdf*, as well as the mitigation map in Figure 5 *Fig5A_MitigationNeed.pdf*, with the mitigation grades summarized in the file *MitigationGrades.csv*.

-Note that Figures 1 and 5 are composites created in Powerpoint, and the Figure files created here are imported to Powerpoint to create them.
+Note that Figure 1 is a composite created in Powerpoint, and the Figure file created is imported to Powerpoint to create it.

+### Mobility data comparison

+To generate the analysis comparing mobility data to posterior SEIR model distributions for relevant parameters, use the markdown file *Mobility Accuracy.Rmd*, which generates the figure file *MobilityFits.vs.Posterior.Distributions.pdf*, which serves as Figure S13.